Online Audiobook Festival 2026

 Lucy Strange

-She has written a collection of dyslexia-friendly novellas, including the award-winning ghost story The Boy at the Window, and historical tale The Storm and the Minotaur , which has recently been adapted for the stage.
+Lucy has written a collection of dyslexia-friendly novellas, including the award-winning ghost story The Boy at the Window.
 She is launching a mini-murder mystery series – The Mulberry Hall Murders – with Barrington Stoke in July this year.

 Ann Cleeves